 In the JLCSP program, you will take Japanese language classes as well as classes taught in English on Japanese culture, linguistics, and society.
 Yearlong students have the opportunity to participate in an independent study class in which you complete a research paper within your field of study.

-For more information about the JLCSP program, click here.
+For more information about the program, visit the JLCSP website.